Tired of not getting any conversions from your landing page?

 Specific Result Without Giving Something Up

-An alternate ‘specific results’ framework that you can use involves pitching a headline that contains the promise of a specific result that doesn’t require you to give something up.
+Another ‘specific results’ framework that you can use involves pitching a headline that contains the promise of a specific result that doesn’t require you to give something up.

 This framework is kind of like the “specific result” style, but with a different twist.
-In this approach, you actually use the incentive of showing your customers how they can ‘achieve their goal while avoiding sacrificing something that they love’ to bolster the value of your product.
+In this approach, you actually use the incentive of showing your customers how they can ‘achieve their goal while avoiding sacrificing something they love’ to bolster the value of your product.

 How would you like to lose weight without giving up pizza?

 What if you could stay fit without giving up potato chips?

 I think all of us can identify with dreams like these!
 We want awesome results, but the deal is even sweeter if we can avoid giving up something we love!

 The idea behind this is that it makes their problem seem easier to solve.
 This is very important, because people are naturally drawn to the easiest possible way to get what they want!

 Your landing page needs dynamic, relevant imagery to grab visitor attention.
 This is the second super-important zone to get right!